Titomic logo

 Shape

 The most apt geometry for cold spray additive manufacturing is described as “rotational geometry” – these are parts produced by rotating a scaffold around a centreline and spraying onto the scaffold, typically with a robotic arm and CSAM end-effector nozzle.
-These ideal shapes typically include cones, tubes, pipes, barrels, tanks, and cylinders (or a combination of these shapes).
+These ideal shapes typically include cones, tubes, pipes, tanks, and cylinders (or a combination of these shapes).

 Alternative techniques to CSAM many times require multiple welding steps to manufacture a component; an example would be tanks in which two domes must be welded to a cylinder which was seam welded from a flat shape.
 Each of these welds could potentially be mitigated using CSAM by building the component in a single piece, which would reduce cost, time, and potential risk of error.